Taraxa-project/taraxa-node/doc/git_practices.md

 e.g. :

-    feature/issue-1234/new-best-feature
+    issue-1234/new-best-feature

 # Example

 Let's take this doc change as an example.

-- According to our conventions, it is a `feature` branch, so `feature/*` branch naming convention should be used
+- According to our conventions, it is a `standard feature` branch, so `no prefix` for branch name should be used
 - As it is feature branch, it can be branched off only from `develop`
 - There is an existing [github issue #760](https://github.com/Taraxa-project/taraxa-node/issues/760) for this feature, so `issue-<NUMBER>/*` branch naming convention should be used